A close-up of a gold-colored chain necklace with a circular pendant containing a small cross.

 Shipped within one year of design handoff; became the primary diagnostic tool for on-premise support

-Full Product Archive: A complete list of every product I’ve worked on across my career, from early web systems to enterprise platforms.
+Full Product Archive: A list of the products I’ve worked on across my career, from early web systems to enterprise platforms.
 View all products

 About Me

-Outside of work, I’ve taken a winding path and lived in a lot of different worlds—structured, creative, technical, and human.
-I write, I make things that aren’t tied to roadmaps, and I value craft for its own sake.
-That perspective keeps me grounded and shows up in how I work with others: thoughtful, curious, and genuinely human.
+Outside of work, I've moved through a lot of different worlds—structured, creative, technical, and deeply human.
+I write, I build things untethered from roadmaps, and I value craft on its own terms.
+That range shows up in how I work: I bring genuine curiosity and a grounded perspective to every collaboration.